 Partnering with the Community

-LPEA has also directed its 2026 community sponsorship program toward supporting wildfire mitigation and preparedness.
-Their first sponsorship recipient has been Wildfire Adapted Partnership (WAP), a nonprofit serving a five-county region in southwest Colorado.
+We have also directed our 2026 community sponsorship program toward supporting wildfire mitigation and preparedness.
+Our first sponsorship recipient has been Wildfire Adapted Partnership (WAP), a nonprofit serving a five-county region in southwest Colorado.
 WAP helps homeowners reduce wildfire risk on their own properties through site assessments, a network of roughly 140 volunteer neighborhood ambassadors, and a chipper rebate program that reimburses homeowners up to 50 percent of the cost of vegetation clearing.

 Learn more about sponsorships.